Grants Pass School District 7

 OUR MISSION

-At Grants Pass School District 7, our mission is to provide an education that encourages ALL students to reach their potential and to become responsible, productive citizens.
+Our mission is to provide a high-quality education that empowers each student to reach their potential and become responsible, productive, successful citizens.

 Learn More About District 7: